What should I bring with me when I come for an appointment?

 How long will my new knee last?

 Although there are no guarantees regarding how long your knee will last, current studies indicate that the average knee prosthesis lasts for 15 to 20 years.
+A more accurate way to think about longevity is via the annual failure rates.
+Most current data suggests that knee replacements have an annual failure rate between 0.5-1.0%.
+This means that if you have your total joint replaced today, you have a 90-95% chance that your joint will last 10 years, and a 80-85% that it will last 20 years.
+With improvements in technology, these numbers may improve.
 Various factors such as weight, activity level, and bone quality can affect the usable life.
 However, it is also possible that the knee could fail very early on for reasons such as infection, injury, fracture, or dislocation.
 You may require a knee revision surgery in the future if your knee replacement fails.

 Am I a candidate for outpatient knee replacement?